Q:

 1. ROCK CLASSIFICATION AND CHEMICAL COMPOSITION

 Rocks are mainly divided into three categories: igneous rocks, sedimentary rocks and metamorphic rocks.
-The formation process and chemical composition of each rock are different, so the chemicals they contain also have their own characteristics.
+Based on my observations, The formation process and chemical composition of each rock are different, so the chemicals they contain also have their own characteristics. igneous rock

-1. igneous rock The igneous rocks are formed by the cooling and solidification of magma deep in the earth's crust.
-The common igneous rocks include granite and basalt.
+The igneous rocks are formed by the cooling and solidification of magma deep in the earth's crust.
+But The common igneous rocks include granite and basalt.
 Granite is mainly composed of silica (SiO₂), feldspar and quartz, while basalt is rich in minerals such as pyroxene and amphibole.
-The chemical composition of these rocks reflects the chemical evolution of the magma.
+And From what I've seen, The chemical composition of these rocks reflects the chemical evolution of the magma.
+In fact sedimentary rock

-2. sedimentary rock Sedimentary rocks are formed by weathering, erosion and sedimentation.
+Sedimentary rocks are formed by weathering, erosion and sedimentation.
 Common sedimentary rocks include limestone, sandstone and shale.
 Limestone is mainly composed of calcium carbonate (CaCO), while sandstone is rich in silica and feldspar.
-Shale contains more clay minerals, such as kaolin (Al-Si-O-OH).
+Shale contains greater clay minerals, such as kaolin (Al-Si-O-OH). metamorphic rock

-3. metamorphic rock Metamorphic rocks are formed by chemical changes in the original rocks under high temperature and high pressure due to crustal movement.
+Metamorphic rocks are formed by chemical changes in the original rocks under high temperature and high pressure due to crustal movement.
 Common metamorphic rocks include marble and quartzite.
-Marble is mainly composed of calcium carbonate, while quartzite is rich in silica.
+And Marble is mainly composed of calcium carbonate, while quartzite is rich in silica.

 The chemical composition of rocks is dominated by elements, and the common chemical elements include silicon (Si), oxygen (O), aluminum (Al), iron (Fe), calcium (Ca), sodium (Na) and potassium (K).
-The content and distribution of these elements in rocks depend on the type of rock and the formation environment.
+The content and distribution of these elements in rocks depend on the type of rock and the formation ecological stability.
+And silicon and oxygen

-1. silicon and oxygen Silicon and oxygen are the most important elements in rocks, usually in the form of silicon dioxide (SiO₂).
+Silicon and oxygen are the most crucial elements in rocks, usually in the form of silicon dioxide (SiO₂).
 Silica is the main component of magmatic rocks, sedimentary rocks and metamorphic rocks, especially in acidic rocks.
+Aluminum

-3. Rocks in Trace Elements and Special Chemicals
+3. But Rocks in Trace Elements and Special Chemicals

 In addition to the main chemical elements, rocks also contain many trace elements and special chemicals.
-Although the content of these components is low, they are of great significance in scientific research and industrial applications.
+And Based on my observations, while the content of these components is low, they're of great signifiis able toce in research studies and manufacturing applications.
+From what I've seen, Furthermore trace element

-3. radioactive element The rocks also contain radioactive elements such as uranium (U), thorium (Th) and potassium (K).
-These elements are of great significance in geochemical research and energy development.
+The rocks also contain radioactive elements such as uranium (U), thorium (Th) and potassium (K).
+These elements are of great signifiis able toce in geochemical research and energy research.
+And

 4. of Rock Chemical Composition